MelonKony/millmint/site/fiction/cherry.md

 Cobian noticed her round spectacles were dirty and removed them, diffusing the world into foggy colours and shapes.
 She fumbled around a bit, pinching and wiping the navy wool of her school cardigan over the lenses before resettling them on her nose.
 She sighed dramatically.
 The cool air and Tzipora’s clumsy listening helped a bit.

 ‘It’s only seven-thirty,’ Tzipora noted.
-‘What about cake and coffee?
-I’m not usually hungry in the mornings, but I’m a bit hungry now.’
+‘What about coffee?
+I don't usually take it in the mornings, but I could have some now.’

 Tzipora passed her leather schoolbag from one hand to the other.
 The only things she kept in it were a few pens that rattled around and pulp fiction, so it was light enough to fling around carelessly.
 It was a habit that usually annoyed Cobian, but the transparent attempt to lift her spirits was charming.